Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Radeon HD 7850 should perform quite a bit faster than the Radeon HD 4850 2GB in general. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 7850 is 142% quicker than the Radeon HD 4850 2GB in general, due to its higher data rate. (explain)

-Texel RateThe Radeon HD 7850 will be quite a bit (approximately 120%) more effective at texture filtering than the Radeon HD 4850 2GB. (explain)
+Texel RateThe Radeon HD 7850 is much (about 120%) better at anisotropic filtering than the Radeon HD 4850 2GB. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the Radeon HD 7850 is superior to the Radeon HD 4850 2GB, by far. (explain)
+Pixel RateIf using high levels of AA is important to you, then the Radeon HD 7850 is a better choice, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison